AppraiseQA/appraise/examples/svg-images.md

 }
 ~~~

-An image with a matching description will set the expected output for the example:
+A PNG image with the description matching the fenced code example will set the expected output:

 ![blue line](images/blueline.png)